william1760/DynDNS_Updater/README.md

 ## Usage

 ### First time running
-pre-storing login credentials in an encoded file named `Token.key` under the Docker for updating the latest Public IP on dyndns.org.
+Pre-storing login credentials in an encoded file named `Token.key` under the Docker for updating the latest Public IP on dyndns.org.

 ```bash
 python DockerCtrl.py --setup
 ```

-"DockerCtrl.py" can also manage the image.
+`DockerCtrl.py` can also manage the image.

 ### Command-line Arguments
 - `--build-image`: Build the Docker image.